THE FIRES OF POMPEII

 "Mother, what are they doing to her?" he knelt by his sister's side, moving her hair out of her face.

 Rose shifted to get a better look, peeking over Quintus' shoulder.
 Evelina's arm was a dull grey colour, lifeless.
 Rose gripped Quintus' arm in shock, gasping.
 It was already happening, stuff the volcano.
-It was Ursus all over again.
+It was Ursus turning people to stone, all over again.

 "Irritation of the skin," Metella dismissed it, smiling somewhat sadly up at Rose.
 "She never complains, bless her," Rose thought she could see tears in the woman's eyes.
 "We bathe it in olive oil every night," she added dutifully.